On offer

 Ascent: 1,100 feet (340m)

-In summary: Follow the stunning western shoreline of Derwent Water to the pretty hamlet of Grange.
-Visit Dalton’s Cave, tucked away in the peaceful Borrowdale woodland, before following the crystalline water of the River Derwent to Rosthwaite.
+In summary: Follow the stunning western shoreline of Derwent Water from Rosthwaite through the pretty hamlet of Grange.
+Visit Dalton’s Cave, tucked away in the peaceful Borrowdale woodland.

 Highlight: Mountain, lake and river views at every turn.